Princesseuh/component-template/README.md

 Hopefully, all of this together will provide you with a fun and comfortable development environnement for working on your Astro component! 🚀 Also, never forget that this is only a template to get you started, if you don't agree with any of the choices made, feel free to change it to fit your project better!

-**⚠️ Don't forget:** You should edit `package.json` with the info relevant to your project, such as a proper `name`, a license, a link to the repository for the npm website and other settings
+**⚠️ Don't forget:** You should edit `package.json` with the info relevant to your project, such as a proper `name`, a license, a link to the repository for the npm website and other settings.
+You should also adjust the Astro `peerDependency` to the lowest version of Astro you support

 ## Folder Structure